Holic75/Baldurs-gate-dnd-3.5/README.md

 #### Wilson - Grizzly Bear (18/ 10/ 18/ 8/ 8/ 8)
 #### Hexxat - Shadowdancer (16/ 20/ 12/ 18/ 12/ 14)

+Note: If you do not like class/stat choices for NPC you can generally easily change it by editing the following files:

+3ed\Component13\NpcBg1.tps  for Baldur's Gate 1
+3ed\Component13\NpcBg2.tps  for Baldur's Gate 2
+3ed\Component13\NpcSod.tps  for SOD

+PRIOR to mod installation.
+It should be relatively straightforward but if you have questions do not hesitate to ask.
+It is not advised to change NPC classes by editing savegame files with the help of NearInfinity or Shadow Keeper since it might break certain scripts.

 ## 9. Difficulty

 To compensate for new character abilities most of the enemies were made stronger, they got bonuses to AC, savingthrows, THAC0 and APR.